autonomousvision/kitti360LabelTool/README.md

 # KITTI-360 Annotation Tool

 KITTI-360 Annotation Tool is a framework that developed based on python(cherrypy + jinja2 + sqlite3) as the server end and javascript + WebGL as the front end.
-It is the annotation tool used to annotate the KITTI-360(TBD: paper link) dataset.
+It is the annotation tool used to annotate the [KITTI-360](https://arxiv.org/abs/2109.13410) dataset.
+Please find details of annotation instruction *[here](https://docs.google.com/document/d/1cXsJF59cwM2f9l6rH1UZSmdlBKWUfbmzTHoI8gyDm2g/edit?usp=sharing)*.

 <p align="center">